jiaweizhang/rowcord/README.md

 * Add ability for admin to create subgroup
 * Add ability for admin to assign group members to subgroup
 * Add ability for admin to assign what subgroup members can see
-* Add ability for admin to change members' roles (to/from admin/coach)
-* Add ability to kick member from group
 * Add ability to delete group

 ## Libraries